VoltDB/voltdb-client-cpp/README.md

 New Features in 7.1
 ==================
 - Add SSL support to C++ client to enable communication between VoltDB server and C++ client over SSL transport.
-To enable SSL communication between VoltDB server and C++ client, client needs to be intantiated using client config (voltdb::ClientConfig) with ssl field (m_useSSL) set to true.
-Code snippet:
+To enable communication between a VoltDB server with SSL enabled for the external ports and a C++ client, the client needs to be instantiated using client config (voltdb::ClientConfig) with the ssl field (m_useSSL) set to true.
+Code
+snippet:
 ```C++
 voltdb::ClientConfig config;
 ...